(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 • processed oil (trans fatty acids)

-Too much acid will literally "eat" through cell walls (made of fat), which otherwise protects our vital organs from "dirty" mucous, which in time causes serious health problems.
+Too much acid will literally "eat" through cell walls (made of fat), which otherwise protects our vital organs from "dirty" mucous, which in time causes serious health problems (like inflammation) to arise.

-(This mucoid plaque actually came out of people after they took a strong detox)
+(This mucoid plaque actually came out of a person after they took a strong detox)

 The trouble with this is that our bodies can't know when you're going to eat something healthy.
-If you're not consistent then you can eat well and not get it fully into your system.
-Your pipes are clogged in other words.
+So if you're not consistent then you can eat well and not get it fully into your system.
+It's like having our pipes clogged.

-So now thanks to these acids we have trouble absorbing the only thing that can raise our blood's pH to be maintained within a healthy range.
+So now thanks to these acids we have trouble absorbing the only thing that can raise our blood's pH to be maintained within a healthy range (≈ 7.35 - 7.45).

 Minerals allow for a high pH, while carbs a low pH.